mdaizovi/sk8_bot/README.md

 This is an open source project.
 Please continue this README to get set your local env set up.
 You can then contribute in one of 2 ways:

- - Fork this repo, and then make pull requests from your fork of this repo.
+ - [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) this repo, and then make [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#:~:text=Pull%20requests%20let%20you%20tell,merged%20into%20the%20base%20branch.) from your fork of this repo.
- - Clone this repo and make Merge Requests from a feature branch.
+ - [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#:~:text=When%20you%20clone%20a%20repository,and%20folder%20for%20the%20project.) this repo and make [Merge Requests](https://stackoverflow.com/questions/23076923/what-is-a-merge-request) from a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

-New features will only be accepted if they include adequate tests, and testing instructions for QA.
+New features will only be accepted if they include adequate tests, and testing instructions for QA *(ie tell me what you did and how it should work so I can test it)*.
-Everything will be formatted by Black before being merged (I'll take care of that, don't worry).
+Everything will be formatted by Black before being merged *(I'll take care of that, don't worry)*.

 ## Set Up Your Local Development Environment